Review: A Stay At Cancun’s Luxury LeBlanc Resort

 I didn’t get a chance to try out either the spa (which I hear is awesome) or the fitness center, so can’t speak to those.
 But if there’s anything else I didn’t cover, or other questions you have about staying at LeBlanc Resort Cancun, please let me know in the comments!
 While there were small things that could be improved, I absolutely loved my stay overall!

 You can book through LeBlanc Cancun’s website directly…though it’s worth calling their customer service because I got a *slightly* better rate that way.
-I flew Delta, because I’ve found them and Southwest to be the best experiences flying during COVID.
-It’s worth looking at reviews and such on Booking.com as well.
+It’s worth looking at reviews and such on Booking.com and TripAdvisor as well.

 Other beautiful beachy hotels you’ll fall in love with: